 Reusable Earplugs

-These are made of higher quality materials, such as silicone, which retain their effectiveness for longer.
+These are made of higher quality materials, like silicone, which retain their effectiveness for longer.

 Custom-Made Earplugs